 Every node of Trie consists of multiple branches.
 Each branch represents a possible character of keys.
 We need to mark the last node of every key as the end of the word node.
 A Trie node field isEndOfWord is used to distinguish the node as the end of the word node.
 A simple structure to represent nodes of the English alphabet can be as follows,

 struct TrieNode *children[ALPHABET_SIZE];

 // represents end of a word

-The following picture explains construction of trie using keys given in the example below,
+The following picture explains the construction of trie using keys given in the example below,

 root / \ \ t a b | | | h n y | | \ | e s y e / | | i r w | | | r e e | r